Skip to content

 Woven Worlds at Hardwick, Derbyshire

-Elizabeth Hardwick, Countess of Shrewsbury, built Hardwick Hall and filled it with treasures to display of her wealth and social position.
-You can still see her extensive textile collection at Hardwick today, including the Gideon Tapestries – the largest tapestry set to survive in Britain.
+Bess of Hardwick, Countess of Shrewsbury, built Hardwick Hall to display her social position.
+Inside is filled with treasures to display not only her wealth, but also how she would like to be perceived as the strong woman she had become.
+You can still see Bess' 16th-century textile collection at Hardwick today, including the Gideon Tapestries – the largest tapestry set to survive in Britain.

 Exhibition ongoing